-30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner
+30-Minute Dinner/ Cuisine/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

-1. Ricotta cheese – I used regular supermarket ricotta.
-Don’t use fresh ricotta as it’s too watery.
+1. Ricotta cheese – I used regular supermarket ricotta in a plastic container.
+Make sure to use full-fat.
 It gives the gnocchi light and pillowy texture.

 3. An egg – binds the dough together.

 5. Salt and pepper.
 Be generous with pepper!
-Do not add a lot of salt as the Parmesan cheese is already salty.
+Do not add a lot of salt because the Parmesan cheese is already salty.

 Recipe variations: